 Customisation and Versatility

 With a wide range of customisation options available, temporary roofs can be tailored to meet the specific needs of each construction project.
 This ensures that the roof provides optimal level of protection and accessibility.
+Larger or more complex projects may incur increased costs due to the need for detailed planning, additional scaffolding, and temporary roofing expenses.

 Proprietary temporary roof systems, such as Haki, Keder by Layher, and Dessa by Altrad, are known for their versatility.
 They are capable of covering extensive spans, are highly adaptable, and installable at elevated heights.